 little too remote a little to dry a little to barren.
 As much as mom and I

-discovery of things we've never experienced, enforces the fact people have different
+continuous discovery of things we've never experienced, enforces the fact

 We arrived at Alpine around dinner time and since it's been a busy day it

 was Pizza Hut for dinner.
 After dinner Nick took us for a short ride to

 view the mysterious lights of Marfa.
 We got there just after dark and

 found a crowd of some hundred people waiting for the mysterious lights to